Do Go On - 361 - The Hollywood Bandit

 I'm looking forward to hanging out with Tom.

-You love Galway, right?
+You love Galway, right.

-Karen Nally.
+Bopper in Ireland, it's Karen Nally.

-What's the Galway song?
+What's the Galway song, that famous Galway song?

 Galway Girl.

-Karen Nally, the Galway Girl is here.
+Karen Alley, the Galway Girl is here.

 Yes.